-She is beautiful, her hair split two-tone like yin and yang catching the light, her silhouette reflected against the glass, coruscated light from the bedroom doorway shines like a halo around her head.
+She is beautiful, her hair split two-tone catching the light, her silhouette reflected against the glass, coruscated light from the bedroom doorway shines like a halo around her head.
 She gives me her body, the only thing she is willing to part with.
 For the moment.
 She is a goddess and I tell her so.
 But she only laughs and tells me to shut up.
 To be called a goddess is to be lied to, she says.
 What a cliché!
 And it doesn’t make up for the empty parts in life –

 You should know this, she says.
 You should know that physical touch, the physics of sound and movement, the physiology of fingers and hips and legs are the only things that matter here –

 We lie still, silent and wet, her back now straight, her arms limp but her chest pushing into mine with each breath on my shoulder and our knees crossed together in a tangled mess with the sheets.
-The demons that watched us from the edges fade with the quiet of a complete and satisfied calm.
+The demons that watch us from the edges fade with the quiet of a complete and satisfied calm.

 This frisson, the transonic power of touch, Emma asks if I understand the truth of it but if only she knew… Such masculine homily, over-sexed and hyper-charged, I am embarrassed by my thoughts.
 But for moments like these we live a little harder, bout to shine a little brighter, praying for five minutes more or just one final trice.
 Is this what the poet Thomas meant (is this what we should fight for) when he wrote against …the close of day?